Jack Slipper: Later life

 Slipper retired in 1979 after 28 years service, and became a security consultant.
 He worked in security for IBM UK in the 1980s and 1990s from offices in Greenford, West London.
 He also enjoyed playing golf at Sudbury.

-After his retirement, Slipper returned to Rio and met Ronnie Biggs once again, later remaking that "[Biggs'] villa was bog-standard and in the wrong end of town.
+After his retirement, Slipper returned to Rio and met Ronnie Biggs once again, later remarking that "[Biggs'] villa was bog-standard and in the wrong end of town.
 His swimming pool was so black with algae even a stickleback couldn't live in it.
 He was flogging T-shirts to tourists to make a living."

 He published an autobiography, Slipper of the Yard, in 1981.
 He sued the BBC for libel after a television film, The Great Paper Chase, portrayed Slipper (played by Jeremy Kemp) and his colleagues as incompetent.
-The legal action was financed by Sir James Goldsmith, and Slipper won damages of £50,000, his costs (estimated at £400,000), and an apology.
+The legal action was financed by Sir James Goldsmith, Slipper won damages of £50,000, his costs (estimated at £400,000), and an apology.

 Slipper was awarded the Lord Willis Award in 2004 for his CID work.

 He was diagnosed with cancer in 1999 and died 6 years later, aged 81.
 He was survived by his wife, Anne, and two daughters.